 Over the Bow: The Lower American River

 There are three ways to pass through San Juan Rapids.
 Being off to the right provides the best waves, in the middle for a fun drop and extended bubble wave or stay to the far left and avoid the rapid only to feel it's powerful eddy effect.
-Underneath the rapid the river flows back together smashing into the cliff creating a circular boil, before slowing down to gentle speed.
+Underneath the rapid, the river flows back together smashing into the cliff creating a circular boil, before slowing down to gentle speed.

 The rapids are the last hurdle in the popular of the Eppie’s Great Race course.
 The popular running, biking and paddling race in Sacramento in its 42nd year.
 Current Adventures Kayak School and Trips has offered intensive training at San Juan Rapid for competitor training for Eppie’s Great Race.
-These are sessions providing instruction in paddling and learning how to treat San Juan Rapid like speed bump on race day.
+These are sessions providing instruction in paddling and learning how to treat San Juan Rapid like a speed bump on race day.
 Practicing racers were encouraged to run the rapid a couple of times to familiarize themselves with its nature.

-Learning to how to paddle the rapid is fun and exciting, but with any fast flowing turbulent water safety advised along with use of a personal flotation device or PFD.
+Learning to how to paddle the rapid is fun and exciting, but with any fast flowing turbulent water safety advised along with the use of a personal flotation device or PFD.
 A 64-year-old man has died last week after emergency crews flew him from the San Juan Rapids to Mercy San Juan hospital.
 The Sacramento Metro fire department received a call about an unconscious man at the rapids.
-Bystanders and boat rescuers gave the man CPR, before he was flown to the hospital by Metro Fire’s helicopter crew.
+Bystanders and boat rescuers gave the man CPR before he was flown to the hospital by Metro Fire’s helicopter crew.
 The victim was not wearing a PFD.

 Over the Bow is a feature from Outside Adventure to the Max, telling the story behind the image.
 If you have a great picture with a great story, submit it to us at firstname.lastname@example.org